-B. Instructional Equipment The institution has an inventory procedure to account for instructional equipment.
-[See Section VII.
-Definitions - Equipment Inventory.]
+B. Instructional Equipment

+1. The institution has an inventory procedure to account for instructional equipment.
+[See Section V Definitions - Equipment Inventory.] /II.
 YES 2.
 The institution has a procedure for emergency purchases to ensure the acquisition and repair of equipment within a reasonable period of time to support continuous instruction.
 YES 3.
-Relevant and up-to-date equipment is available to support the programs offered by the institution.
+Relevant and up-to-date equipment is available to support the programs offered by the institution n.
 YES 4.
-The institution has a written plan for maintaining equipment and for replacing or disposing of obsolete equipment.
-YES 5.
+The institution has a written procedure for maintaining equipment and for replacing or disposing obsolete equipment. of YES 5.
 Instructional equipment meets appropriate and required safety standards.
 YES